mozbrick/brick-layout/readme.md

 }
 ```

-To visualize out layout we add some borders:
+To visualize the layout we add some borders:

 ```css
 header {